 We do not require the GMAT for this program.
 We evaluate quantitative abilities by evaluating undergraduate coursework and transcripts, as well as a candidate's quantitative job responsibilities.
 When we have questions about quantitative readiness, we make arrangements for prospective students to participate in a math discussion and assessment with a Fuqua professor.

-- Yes.
-Please connect with Admissions Counselor Anna Fernandez, who will be happy to provide you with contact information for a current student or alumni.
-Email Anna today.
+Yes.
+Please connect with Admissions Counselor Diane Eytcheson, who will be happy to provide you with contact information for a current student or alumni.
+Email her today.

-- Yes.
+Yes.
 Your application is not complete without the interview.
 Your interview can be scheduled at any point in the application process.
-If you are unable to meet with us in-person, you may schedule a telephone interview.
+If you are unable to meet with us in-person, you may schedule an interview by telephone or via Skype.
 Learn more about interviews on the Admissions Criteria & Process page.

-- Policies vary among companies in terms of how they view educational benefits.
+Policies vary among companies in terms of how they view educational benefits.
 We see the Global Executive MBA program as a partnership among the student, the organization, and Fuqua, so we are eager to see that you have all of the information you need to garner adequate support from your organization.
 If appropriate, we can also put you in touch with Duke students or alumni from your organization (or industry) to help discuss strategies for gaining corporate financial support.
 Check out our Employer Support section for more information, including a sample letter of support.